moregeo-it/openeo-test-api/README.md

   * `key`: If you want to create an HTTPS server, pass in a private key.
 Otherwise set to `null`.
   * `certificate`: If you want to create an HTTPS server, pass in a PEM-encoded certificate.
 Otherwise set to `null`.

-To turn off certain endpoints, edit the following flags in the [config.json](config.json) file:
+To disable certain endpoints, edit the following flags in the [config.json](config.json) file:
 * Batch-Jobs `/jobs`:
   * set `"batchJobsEndpoint": false`
+* Synchronous processing `/result`:
+  * set `"synchronousProcessing": false`
 * Web-services `/services`:
   * set `"webServicesEndpoint": false`
 * Files `/files`: